Process for requesting accommodations for deaf and hard-of-hearing students with additional disabilities

 - In a discussion, the teacher should control communication so there is sufficient time to read all of the participant’s signs.
 If a participant does not sign, the teacher should sign what was said.

 - Use pastel background colors with black or blue text of projected media (PowerPoint, Word, etc), when available.
 Avoid using a white background.

 - Student should contact VR and ask if the purchase of ZoomText software would be covered for his/her personal computer.

 - A report is developed and shared with the student.
 The student is encouraged to share this report with DSO when requesting and discussing appropriate accommodations.

 - For a student with academic accommodations, DSO will mail a PDF of the DSA to his/her instructors using the RIT email system.

 - The student is encouraged to discuss accommodations with instructors.
-If the student is not sure about this, the student should contact DSO staff or see his/her counselor.
+If the student is not sure how to do this, the student should contact DSO staff or see his/her NTID counselor/advisor.